1.1 Description of disease

 2.6 Clinical presentation

-In 2013, 92% of Legionnaires’ disease cases presented with pneumonia, and in 2014, all cases presented with pneumonia.
-Clinical symptoms include (in no particular order) fever, shortness of breath, dry cough, headache, muscle pain, lethargy, confusion, nausea, vomiting, diarrhoea, dizziness, shivers, thoracic pain, pleuritic pain, chest pain and collapse.
+For cases of Legionnaires' disease, in 2011 91% cases presented with pneumonia and in 2012 98% cases presented with pneumonia.
+Other clinical symptoms for these cases included (in no particular order) fever, shortness of breath, dry cough, headache, muscle pain, lethargy, confusion, nausea, vomiting, diarrhoea, dizziness, shivers, thoracic pain, pleuritic pain, chest pain and collapse.
+It is not uncommon for cases of Legionnaires' disease to be admitted to intensive care facilities.

 3.1 Travel-associated cases